gwenananaelle/curiousarttherapy-template/src/content/illness.md

 title: Illness
 ---

-Illness can shake even the bravest of us.
+Illness can shake even the most resilient of us.
 Questions often arise:<br>

 - Why me?
 - What will happen to my family?